shinneider/godot_touchJoyPad/readme.md

         Input.action_press("ui_down") if analogPosition.y < -0.2 else Input.action_release("ui_down")
         Input.action_press("ui_up") if analogPosition.y > 0.2 else Input.action_release("ui_up")
      ```
-1. Analog Tap To Show
+1. Analog Tap To Show.

    - If you `need to use this`, you need to `put de scene inside` a `ViewportContainer` or a `error occurs` and `not compile`.
    - This `occurs because` the `ViewportContainer` is `used to determine a area` of `Tap To Show`.
    - Ex: `two Analog`, `one in each corner` of the screen, the `ViewportContainer` `determines area of each Analog`, without this all screen active the two analogs

-1. Obs in standalone use of `DPad` or `Analog`
+1. Obs in standalone use of `DPad` or `Analog`.

    1. If you need to `use manually` the plugins, `you need to implement logic` for this cases:
       - `Hide` (Because `enable = false`, `mantains the touch area`, `i sugest` move button for out of the screen `position = Vector2(-1000, -1000)`).
       - `Hide if touch device` (Check if touch device using `OS.has_touchscreen_ui_hint()`).
       - `Pass the param AnalogTapToShowContainer` (Used for the Analog in Tap To Show) `for default he search ViewportContainer in up parent`, but if you need, just specify a parent for her (Ex: `$"leftPad/JoyStickLeft".AnalogTapToShowContainer = get_parent()`).

+1. Help in Test/Debug.
+   - to help in your test in desktop without touchscreen, enable godot touch emulator.
+   - Go to `Project Settings`, on the left menu search `Pointing` inside `Input Devices`.
+   - Enable `Emulate Touch From Mouse`, on this enable, mouse is used as touch on the screen.

 # Images: